Skip X Games? For most athletes, not a chance

 The notable absences, such as Estonian skier Kelly Sildaru and Tahoe snowboarder Danny Davis, are injury-related.
 The who’s who of the sports are here and ready to compete, including White.

-"This is where our sport was born and came into its own.
-It's really special for us," said Tahoe skier Maddie Bowman, who won Thursday night's women's ski halfpipe final.
-"This is a pretty unique spot where you really do get to show the best of the best.
-The riding is always at an insane level and the energy is always so amazing."
+“This is where our sport was born and came into its own.
+It’s really special for us,” Tahoe skier Maddie Bowman said.
+“This is a pretty unique spot where you really do get to show the best of the best.
+The riding is always at an insane level and the energy is always so amazing.”

-American halfpipe skier David Wise, the reigning Olympic gold medalist who won Thursday night's men's ski halfpipe final, believes most people would skip X Games out of fear of getting hurt, a valid reason considering the Winter Olympics only come around every four years.
+Fellow halfpipe skier David Wise, the reigning Olympic gold medalist, believes most people would skip X Games out of fear of getting hurt, a valid reason considering the Winter Olympics only come around every four years.

 However, that’s never been his style.